osocra/boms/README.md

 Support our project and try our recipes at [osocra.com](https://osocra.com)

 ## Naming Convention:
 > Start from the top to bottom.
-A simple example is "Dark Equador" while a more complex example is "Mylk Crème Rooibos Persimmon Truffle Marmalade"
+A simple example with only 71% Cacao from Equador is "Dark Equador".
+A more complex example is "Mylk Crème Rooibos Persimmon Truffle Marmalade"

 ### Type: